 Setting the alarm is easy.
 Select one of the two-alarm banks and dial the time using the top dial.
 Once you’ve set the time, you can set the frequency to one-off, weekdays, weekends, or daily.
 You can use the second alarm bank as an alternative alarm if required.

 If you’re wondering, the ambient light does not function well as a reading light since the light is defused and facing the wrong way.
-However, you can use it anytime you like by pressing the top dial, but it does turn off after a few minutes.
+However, you can use it anytime you like by pressing the top dial, but it does turn off after ten minutes.

 JBL Horizon 2 Clock Radio

 The JBL Horizon 2 has a very lovely and reliable FM DAB Radio.
 There are two buttons to auto-scan up and down the frequencies, and you can save your favorite radio station to 1 of 3 presets.

 As with many FM radios, the JBL Horizon 2 features a short wired antenna.
 In my case, it’s hardly required, and the radio sounds great.

 The JBL Horizon 2 is also a Bluetooth speaker.
 A very good one.
 When I first heard it, I could hardly believe such a small device was capable of sounding so loud and so good.
 I’m not saying such a small device will flood your house with music.
 However, it is gloriously overpowered for your bedroom’s nightstand.

 Furthermore, the Horizon 2’s Bluetooth connectively is strangely robust and oddly reliable.
 I’ve never found it so easy to pair my devices.
 The Horizon 2 has a 3.5mm jack AUX-In if your favorite music device lacks Bluetooth connectivity.